mc0110/wiproIII2ha/README.md

         device_class: door

 With this first expansion stage, the RV can be opened and closed and the status (open/locked/armed) can be distinguished.
-By means of Home Assistant, it is thus possible to open and also to arm the alarm system, e.g. via mobile phone or an apple watch.
+By means of Home Assistant, it is thus possible to open and also to arm the alarm system, e.g.

+#### via mobile phone

 ![grafik](https://github.com/mc0110/wiproIII2ha/assets/10268240/f9a97402-7061-426b-97cd-9484c2bcf2c2)

+#### or an apple watch.

 ![grafik](https://github.com/mc0110/wiproIII2ha/assets/10268240/fb924e6a-26ca-46ce-8ecb-c40e57fee80e)

 Furthermore, knowledge of the current status of the central locking system also allows the central locking system to be extended to the rear garage doors (e.g. www.rv-tech.de).

+### Possibility to trigger the alarm system
 If the reed contact of one of the magnetic sensors of the WiProIII is replaced by an optocoupler, the alarm function can also be activated by the Home Assistant instance.
 This makes it possible, for example, to implement a panic function when the alarm system is armed or to integrate simple zigBee magnetic switches, for example.

 A simple way to detect an alarm from the WiProIII is to evaluate the horn signal.
 A ZigBee magnetic sensor connected directly to the horn (optocoupler replaces reed contact) enables this without casual cable pulling.